WeileiZeng/alembic-weilei/_posts/2020-04-16-belief-propagation.md

 - Research
 ---

-_Belief Propagation_ is a very effcient decoder for classiccal codes.
-Implementation of BP for quantum codes has been attempted for a while, but with only limited performance.
+_Belief Propagation_ is a very efficient decoder for classical codes.
+Implementation of BP for quantum codes has been attempted for a while, with limited performance so far.
 Here I describe various forms of it.

 <!-- more -->

 See more on [Belief Propagation and the Stochastic Block Model](https://windowsontheory.org/2018/10/20/belief-propagation-and-the-stochastic-block-model/)

-The Belief Propagation (BP) algorithm can approximate the maginal probability of errors, giving the received bits or the syndrome.
+The Belief Propagation (BP) algorithm can approximate the marginal probability of errors, giving the received bits or the syndrome.
 It is designed for factor graph.
 When the graph is a tree, it gives the exact marginal probability.
 There are several equivalent/approximate versions